mgeraci/lossless-consistency-helper/README.md

 After that, you can run `./download-cover-images.py` to run through the previous script's results, and actually download the images.
 They'll get put into a directory in the folder called `covers`.

+And finally, run `./move-downloaded-images.py` to put the newly downloaded images into place.